ShaneON/4thYearProject/docs/blog/blog.md

 before they are properly functional.
 I also added a bluetooth button that changes colour depending on if its connected to a device or not.

+## My Fifth Blog Entry
+I have my directions background service connecting to the google directions web service, it returns a JSON file which I will need to parse to extract the information from.
+So that is my next task.